 Another physical property was resistance to thermal expansion or contraction.
 Because vinyl products, as we know, can “stretch” when they get hot, and “shrink”

 when they get cold.
-It’s easy to see where vinyl tile that did not have the stabilizing affect of a mineral/rock might easily “stretch “ and pop off of the floor and away from the mastic.
+It’s easy to see where vinyl tile that did not have the stabilizing effect of a mineral/rock might easily “stretch “ and pop off of the floor and away from the mastic.
 It would be difficult to find a vinyl floor tile today with asbestos in it.
 This is not to say that asbestos is “illegal”.
-In fact, some countries have banned it’s use, the United States will allow some manufactured products to have asbestos, but such must be clearly labeled, and is heavily regulated in manufacturing processes.
-Simply to put; if asbestos can not be replaced with a material that is as good, then it is possible for asbestos to be used in that product and that product may be imported into this country today.
-It is more of the exception now, than the rule.
+In fact, some countries have banned its use, the United States will allow some manufactured products to have asbestos, but such must be clearly labeled and is heavily regulated in manufacturing processes.
+Simply to put; if asbestos cannot be replaced with a material that is as good, then it is possible for asbestos to be used in that product and that product may be imported into this country today.
+It is more of the exception now than the rule.

 As a CAC, I am always ready to explain the complicated set of regulations that surround this material.
 I welcome the opportunity to discuss the multiple regulatory agencies that have some role in asbestos regulations ( eg. EPA, Cal-EPA, OSHA, Cal-DOSH, NIOSH, MSHA, Local Air Quality Management Districts, and Fire Departments and others depending on your location).
 It’s important to know which set of regulations have the most bearing on any given situation.
 In fact, it’s critical when doing asbestos testing.
 There are area regulations dealing with the disposal of asbestos containing materials and there are even more restrictive regulations that protect people that work around asbestos containing building materials.